Flore-Mueth/ADA_P3-jekyll/index.md

 ### What We'll Explore

-We will tackle some big questions about how cast diversity influences both financial and critical success:
+In this project, we aim to address some significant questions about how cast diversity influences both financial and critical success in the film industry:

 - Does cast diversity impact box office performance?

+To explore this, we will analyze the relationship between cast diversity and box office revenue using methods like linear regression analysis to identify trends and correlations.
+We will also account for other influencing factors such as budget and genre to isolate the effect of diversity.

 - Are films with diverse casts more likely to receive award nominations?

+By leveraging data on prestigious awards such as the Oscars, Golden Globes, and other internationally recognized accolades, we will employ propensity score matching.
+This method allows us to compare films with similar characteristics, except for their cast diversity, to determine whether diversity correlates with a higher likelihood of earning nominations.

-- Do they earn higher audience and critic ratings?
+- Do films with diverse casts earn higher audience and critic ratings?

+Using IMDb user ratings and critical reviews, we will examine whether diversity in casts influences public and professional evaluations.
+Through techniques like logistic regression and statistical tests, we aim to uncover patterns that highlight the impact of representation on reception.
+By applying these robust analytical methods, we will delve deeper into the data to uncover insights about how diversity shapes a film's financial success and critical acclaim.

 ## What Makes a Cast Inclusive?